Thinkwise/docs/docs/sf/process_flows.md

 ### Read file from disk

 Files at locations within the local network can be read using this connector.
-This connector works on the basis of absolute, local file paths or UNC paths, and gives as output the byte-representation of the file.
+This connector works on the basis of absolute, local file paths or UNC paths and gives as output the byte-representation of the file.

 | Input options |                                                                                                |
 | ------------- | ---------------------------------------------------------------------------------------------- |